 Accredited TEFL Courses in Thailand

 One of the most frequently used ‘routes’ into Thailand for native English foreigners (who wish to stay for an extended period) is to enrol in a Teaching English as a Foreign Language, accredited TEFL course.
-These usually run for around 2-4 weeks (120 hours) and cost anything between 10,000-50,000 baht.
-Some of the best destinations for TEFL courses in Thailand are Chiang Mai, Phuket, Koh Samui and Bangkok.
-Some of the top brands out there include uniTELF SEE TEFL, International TEFL Academy and TEFL Heaven.
+These usually run for around 2-4 weeks (120 hours) and cost 10,000-50,000 baht.
+Thailand’s best destinations for TEFL courses are Chiang Mai, Phuket, Koh Samui and Bangkok.
+Some top brands include uniTELF SEE TEFL, International TEFL Academy and TEFL Heaven.

 Speak Thai with Confidence